begriffs/utofu/README.md

 Current : hı
 ```

-The concept is similar to how you trust SSH key signatures the first time they are used.
-If the signature ever changes, SSH fails.
+The concept is similar to how you trust SSH key fingerprints the first time they are used.
+If the fingerprint ever changes, SSH fails.
 With utofu you trust strings and save them in a single-file database.
 Attempting to save a new string which is confusable with one already in the database causes an error.

 #### How does it work?